At Medical Defense Society, we’re committed to protecting and respecting your privacy.

 Non-sensitive details (your email address etc.) are transmitted normally over the Internet, and this can never be guaranteed to be 100% secure.
 As a result, while we strive to protect your personal information, we cannot guarantee the security of any information you transmit to us, and you do so at your own risk.
 Once we receive your information, we make our best effort to ensure its security on our systems.
 Where we have given (or where you have chosen) a password which enables you to access certain parts of our websites, you are responsible for keeping this password confidential.
 We ask you not to share your password with anyone.

-We may analyse your personal information to create a risk assessment of your practice as a GP so that we can decide whether to grant you to membership to MDS.
+We may analyse your personal information to create a risk assessment of your practice as a GP so that we can decide whether to grant you to membership to Medical Defense Society.
 We may make use of additional information about you when it is available from external sources to help us do this effectively.
 We may also use your personal information to detect and reduce fraud and credit risk.

 Use of ‘cookies’